 years was the age of the oldest Medicine Laureate ever, Peyton Rous, when he was awarded the Medicine Prize in 1966 for his discovery of tumour-inducing viruses.

 is the average age of the Nobel Laureates in Physiology or Medicine the year they were awarded the prize.

-  Göran K. Hansson, Secretary of the Nobel Committee for Physiology or Medicine, answers frequently asked questions about the Medicine Prize15 questions and answers about the Nobel Prize in Physiology or Medicine
+Göran K. Hansson, former Secretary of the Nobel Committee for Physiology or Medicine, answers frequently asked questions about the Medicine Prize15 questions about the Medicine Prize

 A blood transfusion involves taking blood from one person (a donor) and giving it to another to replace blood lost in major accidents, or during life-saving operations, for instance.
 Check out if you can perform a safe blood transfusion yourself!Play the Blood Typing Game